-McCollister, a Republican, was the representative for Nebraska's 2nd congressional district from 1971 to 1976.
+McCollister was the representative for Nebraska’s 2nd congressional district and was a Republican.
+He served from 1971 to 1976.

-The chart is based on the bills McCollister sponsored and cosponsored.
+The chart is based on the bills McCollister sponsored and cosponsored from Jan 3, 1973 to Oct 1, 1976.
 See full analysis methodology.

 McCollister was the primary sponsor of 1 bill that was enacted: